SymfonyCasts/netgen-layouts/sfcasts/contentful-layout.md

 > If we are on *any* dynamic Contentful page, I want you to map to this layout.

-Let's save this... then link this layout to the "Individual skill" layout.
+Let's save this... then link this layout to the "Individual Skill Layout".
 Hit "Confirm" and... good!
 Head over, refresh and... it works!
 Yes!

 ## Mapping to a Specific Content Type